rsvim/rfc/3-JavaScriptRuntime.md

 V8 engine is exclusively designed to run JavaScript code and does not support TypeScript.
 To address this, ts code must be transformed into js, thus enables V8 engine to evaluate it.

-### Load Module

-Modules are resolved by `require` and `import` keywords, thus allow user to create multiple file structured configs, and load third-party plugins.

 ### Package Management

 (If) Rsvim directly supports [npm](https://www.npmjs.com/) packages, users can simply install plugins with below steps: